Illinois LLC (6-Step Guide) – How to Form an LLC in Illinois?

 At this point it may also be worth checking if a domain name for your chosen business name is still available, so people will be able to find you on the web.
 Even if you don’t want to make a business website right away, many businesses will still purchase the domain name at this point.

-Step 2: Finding a registered agent
+Step 2: Finding and Getting a Registered Agent in Illinois

 The next step is one that can’t be missed, you need to choose your Illinois Registered Agent.
 A Registered Agent is an individual or company that is responsible for receiving all the important tax forms and other correspondence with the state on behalf the business.
 These could include a range of legal documents and even notices of lawsuits.